spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ### Resource Sharing

-The [Resource Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/cart-feature-walkthrough/resource-sharing-feature-walkthrough.html) allows creating a unique URL for any entity in the Spyker Commerce OS.
+The [Resource Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/cart-feature-walkthrough/resource-sharing-feature-walkthrough.html) lets you create a unique URL for any entity in the Spyker Commerce OS.
 For each entity, you should use an additional connector-module.
 For example, to share a cart through a URL, Resource Sharing should be combined with Persistent Cart Sharing.

 ## Catalog

-The [Catalog](/docs/scos/dev/feature-walkthroughs/{{page.version}}/catalog-feature-walkthrough.html) feature allows building and organizing products to meet your and your customer’s demands, primarily to make sure everyone can quickly find what they are looking for.
+The [Catalog](/docs/scos/dev/feature-walkthroughs/{{page.version}}/catalog-feature-walkthrough.html) feature lets you build and organize products to meet your and your customer’s demands, primarily to make sure everyone can quickly find what they are looking for.

 ## Category Management

-The [Category Management](/docs/scos/dev/feature-walkthroughs/{{page.version}}/category-management-feature-walkthrough.html) feature allows managing your product catalog with customized categories, category pages, and filters.
+The [Category Management](/docs/scos/dev/feature-walkthroughs/{{page.version}}/category-management-feature-walkthrough.html) feature lets you manage your product catalog with customized categories, category pages, and filters.
 All products can be categorized into logical clusters so that customers can filter them on the Storefront.

 ## Checkout

-The [Checkout](/docs/scos/dev/feature-walkthroughs/{{page.version}}/checkout-feature-walkthrough.html) feature allows customizing the checkout workflow.
+The [Checkout](/docs/scos/dev/feature-walkthroughs/{{page.version}}/checkout-feature-walkthrough.html) feature lets you customize the checkout workflow.

 ## Cms

-The [CMS](/docs/scos/dev/feature-walkthroughs/{{page.version}}/cms-feature-walkthrough/cms-feature-walkthrough.html) feature adds a content management system that allows creating and managing the content of custom pages that are not part of the product catalog.
+The [CMS](/docs/scos/dev/feature-walkthroughs/{{page.version}}/cms-feature-walkthrough/cms-feature-walkthrough.html) feature adds a content management system that lets you create and manage the content of custom pages that are not part of the product catalog.

 ### CMS extension points: reference information